-During the fiscal year, ten companies were newly established and three companies were acquired.
-On the other hand, ten companies were sold and one company was liquidated.
-In addition, one company merged with other group company.
-As a consequence, the number of consolidated companies was increased by one.
+During the fiscal year, three companies were newly established and two companies were acquired.
+On the other hand, three companies were liquidated.
+In addition, four companies merged with other group company.
+As a consequence, the number of consolidated companies was decreased by two.